Skip to main content

 The Benefits of a Gluten Free Diet

 Is gluten really Public Enemy #1?
-Many seem to regard it as a toxin..
+Many seem to regard it as a toxic agent that causes a variety of symptoms.
 Restaurants and supermarkets offer a wide variety of gluten-free foods.
 Years ago, physicians advised a gluten-free diet only for individuals who had celiac disease (CD), which is an autoimmune disease that largely affects the small intestine.
-If a celiac patient wades back into Glutenland, his or her intestine will start an internal uprising.
+If a celiac patient wades back into gluten territory, then his or her intestine will revolt.
 I care for a few of these folks, but they are but a slim fraction of my patients who are shunning gluten.

 Gluten are proteins contained in wheat and other grains.
-Many adherents of a gluten-free diet believe that this is a more healthful dietary choice.
-For most of them, there is no supportive evidence for this contention.
+Many adherents of a gluten-free diet believe that avoiding gluten is a more healthful dietary choice.
+There is no actual test to confirm gluten intolerance, but many patients feel better on this diet. .
 Why should it matter if an individual chooses to avoid gluten?
 After all, there’s no risk here?
 In fact, avoiding gluten can lead to vitamin deficiencies and increased exposure to arsenic and mercury.
-I’m not suggesting that Glutenophobes are at risk of poisoning themselves, but they should make sure that they remain nutritionally sound.
+I’m not suggesting that glutenphobes are at risk of poisoning themselves, but they should make sure that they remain nutritionally sound.

 Amber Waves of Grain